POPULATION: 130 000

 Another great challenge in Umeå are the long and dark winters.
 During this time, residents tend to spend more time inside and choose to drive instead of walking and cycling.
 This means that public spaces become more sparsely populated, which can contribute to them being perceived as unsafe.

-GoGreenRoutes will be a platform for Umeå to explore how to turn Bölevägen into a public space that encourages active travel, where residents feel safe at all times and where street signage clearly indicates that walking and biking are prioritized transport modes.
-The municipality will seek the physical and functional integration of green spaces with different modes of sustainable transport and implement strategies to make the area more pleasant for visitors and residents.
+GoGreenRoutes serves as a platform for Umeå to explore how to turn Bölevägen into a public space that encourages active travel, where residents feel safe at all times and where street signage clearly indicates that walking and biking are prioritized transport modes.
+The municipality is seeking physical and functional integration of green spaces with different modes of sustainable transport and implement strategies to make the area more pleasant for visitors and residents.

 This will contribute towards the municipality’s goal to increase the proportion of journeys by public transport, bicycle or on foot.